 - 1. Complete the admissions procedure to Cox College.
 Admissions file must be complete by the application deadline. - 2.
-Complete the ASR program application by December 18 for the following fall semester entrance. - 3.
+Complete the ASR program application by January 15th for the following fall semester entrance. - 3.
 Complete 1 core science and 2 additional ASR specific general education courses.
 Core science and additional general education courses must total 10 credits or more. - 4.
-From the list of required general education courses a minimum of 10 credit hours with a minimum cumulative GPA of 3.0 based on a 4.0 scale.
-Balance of courses must be complete prior to starting ASR program courses. - 5.
-Log a minimum of 4 hours of job shadowing experience by the application deadline. - 6.
+From the list of required general education courses a minimum of 10 credit hours with a minimum cumulative GPA of 3.0 based on a 4.0 scale must be achieved.
+Balance of courses must be complete prior to starting ASR program courses.
+Note: Applicants not meeting the 3.0 threshold may still interview based on review of the applicant's file, academic record, interview performance, references, and approval from the department chair.
+Those students accepted into the program may be required to raise their GPA to and/or maintain a minimum of 3.0 for a formal acceptance into the program.
+Those who are accepted and do not reach the 3.0 minimum will be reviewed on a case-by-case basis for continued acceptance rescinded.

+- 5. Log a minimum of four (4) hours of job shadowing experience by the application deadline. - 6.
 Successful completion of each general education course with a "C-" or above. - 7.
 The Associate of Science in Radiography (ASR) program requires that the English and Mathematics General Education requirements can only be met by completion of the required courses with a grade of "C-" or better.
-Advanced Placement scores may be considered on a case-by-case basis. - 8.
+Advanced Placement scores may be considered on a case-by-case basis.
+English credit to also be earned from a 22 on the ACT. - 8.
 Submit two letters of reference. - 9.
 Submit a personal resume (optional). - 10.
-Submit a personal essay to include the following subjects: - o Accomplishments that have given you the greatest satisfaction. - o Your reasons for choosing to advance in the specific specialty imaging sciences - Your plans and aspirations for the future. - 11.
-Once application has been received and all documents received, eligible candidates will be notified to schedule and complete an interview. - 12.
+Submit a personal essay to include the following subjects: - Accomplishments that have given you the greatest satisfaction. - Your reasons for choosing to advance in the specific specialty imaging sciences. - Your plans and aspirations for the future. - 11.
+Once the application and all documents are received, eligible candidates will be notified to schedule and complete an interview.
+More about the interview process can be found later in this handbook or by clicking on this hyperlink. - 12.
 Candidates that have received declined status into the ASR program twice are not eligible to reapply.
-Declined status does not include those given alternate status.
+Declined status does not include those given alternate status. - 13.
 Admission into the ASR program is offered to the highest-ranking candidates in the applicant pool.
-Students awaiting admission into the ASR program may enroll in general education courses at Cox

-College.
-Once a candidate has been notified of an offer for admission into the ASR program, a nonrefundable acceptance fee (includes background check and drug screen) is required.
-Once received, the student will be registered for classes according to the Academic Calendar.
-Recently accepted ASR students must attend the ASR New Student orientation or make arrangements with the program director.
-A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program.
+Students awaiting admission into the ASR program may enroll in general education courses at Cox College. - 14.
+Once a candidate has been notified of an offer for admission into the ASR program, a nonrefundable acceptance fee (covers the background check and drug screen costs) is required.
+Once received, the student will be registered for classes according to the Academic Calendar. - 15.
+Recently accepted ASR students must attend the ASR New Student Orientation or make arrangements with the program director. - 16.
+A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program